jatin711-debug/cronos_db_golang/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE)
 [![Status](https://img.shields.io/badge/status-MVP-brightgreen.svg)](#)

-ChronosDB is a distributed database designed for timestamp-triggered event processing.
+CronosDB is a distributed database designed for timestamp-triggered event processing.
 It combines the durability of a write-ahead log (WAL), the precision of a timing wheel scheduler, and the scalability of partitioned, replicated storage.

 ## Features